Teksta versija

 (2) The mandate of the abovementioned authorities shall be determined by this Law and other laws, as well as by-laws and other regulatory enactments of the relevant ministries and institutions (authorities) approved by the Cabinet.

-(3) The Ministry of Environmental Protection and Regional Development shall ensure the geological supervision of the subterranean depths fund and the control of the efficient use thereof.
+(3) The Ministry of Climate and Energy shall ensure the geological supervision of the subterranean depths fund and the control of the efficient use thereof.

-(4) The Cabinet shall lay down the hydrocarbons licence areas, conditions for receiving licences for the prospection, exploration and production of hydrocarbons, procedures for the issuing and use thereof, as well as conditions for cancelling a licence.
+(4) The Cabinet shall determine the hydrocarbons licence areas, the conditions for obtaining the licence for the prospection, exploration, and production of hydrocarbons, the procedures for the issuing and use thereof, the conditions and procedures for cancelling, amending, or contesting the license, and also the conditions and procedures for restricting the prospection, exploration, and production of hydrocarbons or for suspending the prospection of hydrocarbons.

 (5) Local governments in the administrative territories thereof shall: